Debbie Goings

 What is a care plan?

-Care plans directly address the needs of the patient, family or caregiver and enable staff to provide the best services and environment for patients and families to meet their goals while receiving home health or hospice.
+A well-crafted care plan in home health and hospice is a comprehensive and individualized roadmap that outlines the specific treatments and support services needed to address the patients’ needs while receiving care at home.
+The patient care plan directly addresses the needs of the patient, family or caregiver and enables staff to provide the best services and environment for patients and families to meet their goals while receiving home health or hospice.

 What are the must-haves of a well-written care plan?